 I was born and raised in Montreal and attended more than 10 games that he coached, including one time where I had a sideline pass, thanks to a cousin who worked for the CFL.

 He coached Montreal to three CFL Grey Cup appearances and two championships, and won the (Coach of the Year) in 1974.
+I was at one of those Grey Cup championship games.

 Although millions of people know of Marv Levy the football coach, very few know that he is also a poet.